wdbacker/qewd-howtos/QEWD-Up-demo.md

 ```
 Btw, the `this.db.call` helper method is defined in `qewd-apps/nuxtjs-test/onLoad.js` (this file is loaded once when a QEWD-Up process starts an application).

-The sessionCallData (params + json response of the call) is saved in the session by the ObjectScript code below.
+The ``sessionCallData`` (params + json response of the call) is saved in the session by IRIS using the ObjectScript code below.

-In IRIS, you can write a `jsQEWDDemo.mac` routine invoked in the JS handler:
+In IRIS, you can now write a `jsQEWDDemo.mac` routine you see in the JS handler:
 ```
 jsQEWDDemo
  ;